-The next major phase of the car’s rebuild is now complete with a little help from my friends at Late Model Restoration (LMR).
 I was having a hard time choosing between the TRX wheels commonly used on the early, performance-oriented Foxes and the later Pony wheels.
 But once we made the decision to upgrade to five-lug wheels, the rest was academic.
-TRX wheels are not available in the five-lug format, so I opted for LMR’s gorgeous chrome Ponies.
+TRX wheels are not available in the five-lug format, so I opted for chrome Pony wheels from Late Model Restoration.
 Now that I see them on the car, I’m glad I chose them.
 They look incredible.

 Additionally, the entire rear axle assembly was upgraded to a 9-inch Ford GT unit with 3:73 gears.
 The new 17-inch Pony wheels are huge compared to the stock 13’s, and somewhat larger than the 15-inch, four-lug Anson slots that had been on the car for the last decade.
 New Continental Extreme Contact performance tires were mounted.
-The entire stock brake system was upgraded with Late Model Restoration’s disc brake conversion kit.
+The entire stock brake system was upgraded with a four wheel disc brake conversion kit.
 Essentially, my Mustang now has the brake system of a 2000 Mustang GT.

 The new four-wheel disc brake system is outstanding, and a genuine necessity on a 400+ horsepower car.
 The brake pedal has superb feel and gives the driver great confidence.
 Track testing is yet to come, but these brakes are more than enough for street use.
 And remember, this 1980 Mustang weighs some 500 pounds less than the 2000 GT model for which this brake system was designed.
 That’s a huge advantage.
 I anticipate the brakes holding up pretty well under road course conditions.